open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 * **Self-contained**: No external references are allowed.
 This artifact contains everything required to determine what an application or a library produces in terms of telemetry.
-* **Easy to exchange**: This artifact must be easily accessible from a web server via a URL.
+* **Easy to exchange**: This artifact must be easily accessible to actors via a URI.
 This artifact must be small and avoid the repetition of definitions.
 * **Easy to parse**: A widespread and well-defined format should be preferred.
   JSON is an example of such a format.